-4 Advanced AdWords Audience Targeting Tactics
+4 Smart Tactics For Advanced Google Ads Audience Targeting

 You can take an even more granular approach to GDN targeting by layering custom affinity audiences with other forms of targeting to increase campaign efficiency.

-4. Combining In-Market Segments with Remarketing
+4. Combining In-Market Segments With Remarketing

-In-market audiences allow you to set up your campaigns to reach people who are further down the funnel and ready to make a purchase.
+In-market audiences allow you to set up your campaigns to reach people who are further down the funnel and are more ready to make a purchase.

 Google accurately categorizes users so you can target those most interested in their offerings.

-Google says that you can distinguish interest from purchaser’s intent by leveraging real-time data and a powerful classification system based on demonstrated in-market behavior.
+Google states that you can distinguish interest from the purchaser’s intent by leveraging real-time data and a powerful classification system based on demonstrated in-market behavior.

 In-market audiences can help drive incremental conversions, helping you to connect with consumers as the last step before they make a purchase decision.

-Google will be rolling out a few more in-market segments throughout 2018, increasing the availability of this feature to more advertisers.
+To target an in-market audience segment you would need to navigate to Targeting > In-market and life events > In-market segments.

-To target an in-market audience segment you would need to navigate to Targeting > Interests and Remarketing > In-market Audiences.
+Here you will see a list of almost 500 available in-market audiences, with the option to further granulate the high-level categories (highlighted below).

-Here you will see a list of almost 500 available in-market audiences (and Google is constantly expanding this list):
+Simply click the “down” arrow on each In-Market category to drill down your desired audience.

 The real impact on conversions comes when using in-market segments in conjunction with website remarketing lists.